 Nina Jacobson has built an impressive career spanning over 25 years.
 Jacobson achieved enormous success as a senior film executive at three major motion picture studios before founding the independent company Color Force in 2007.
 Her first film as producer and the first for Color Force was Diary of a Wimpy Kid, which grossed over $75 million worldwide and spawned three popular sequels.
 Jacobson also produced The Hunger Games franchise based on Suzanne Collins’ best-selling novel, which together have grossed $2.9 billion worldwide.

 Jacobson and her Color Force partner Brad Simpson won Emmy® and Golden Globe® Awards for Color Force’s first foray into television, The People v.
 O.J.
 Simpson: American Crime Story, which they executive produced alongside Ryan Murphy.
-The show, the first in an anthology series, debuted on FX in February 2016 to critical acclaim and record ratings and went on to receive a remarkable 22 Emmy Award nominations and nine wins, including the Emmy for Best Limited Series.
-The series’ highly-anticipated second season, The Assassination of Gianni Versace: American Crime Story, premiered in January 2018.
-Color Force is currently in development on several series at FX.
-On the feature side, Color Force is producing the upcoming feature films Crazy Rich Asians for Warner Bros., based on Kevin Kwan’s international best-seller, slated for release August 2018; The Goldfinch, based on the critically acclaimed novel by Donna Tartt; and Peter Hedges’ most recent film Ben is Back.
+The show, installment one of an anthology series, debuted on FX in February 2016 to critical acclaim and record ratings and went on to receive 22 Emmy Award nominations and nine wins.
+The series’ second installment, The Assassination of Gianni Versace: American Crime Story, premiered in January 2018 and received 18 Emmy nominations and seven wins.
+Jacobson is currently in production on Impeachment: American Crime Story and Y: The Last Man, adapted from the DC comic book series.

-Jacobson is a graduate of Brown University and currently lives in Santa Monica with her partner Jennifer, their three children, two dogs, and a cat.
+Jacobson is a graduate of Brown University and lives in the Pacific Palisades with her wife Jennifer, their three children, two dogs and a cat.